Capetian House of Anjou: Hungary

-The three surviving sons of Charles Robert (Charles I of Hungary) were Louis I of Hungary (1326–1382), Andrew, Duke of Calabria (1327-1345), and Stephen, Duke of Slavonia (1332-1354).
-Louis I had only two surviving daughters, Mary of Hungary (1371-1395), who married the future Holy Roman Emperor Sigismund of Luxembourg, and Hedwig of Poland (1373/74-1399), who was given in marriage to the Grand Duke of Lithuania Władysław II Jagiełło, the future King of Poland.
+The three surviving sons of Charles Robert (Charles I of Hungary) were Louis I of Hungary (1326–1382), Andrew, Duke of Calabria (1327–1345), and Stephen, Duke of Slavonia (1332–1354).
+Louis I had only two surviving daughters, Mary of Hungary (1371–1395), who married the future Holy Roman Emperor Sigismund of Luxembourg, and Hedwig of Poland (1373/74–1399), who was given in marriage to the Grand Duke of Lithuania Władysław II Jagiełło, the future King of Poland.
 (See the section of Poland.)
-After Louis I's death without male heirs, Mary's husband, Sigismund of Luxembourg (1368-1437) managed to be accepted as Mary's co-ruler, by the Hungarian lords.
+After Louis I's death without male heirs, Mary's husband, Sigismund of Luxembourg (1368–1437) managed to be accepted as Mary's co-ruler, by the Hungarian lords.
 When the queen died (1395) the Hungarian crown passed over to the House of Luxembourg.

 In 1333, the six years old second son of Charles Robert, Andrew (1327–1345) was taken to the court of Naples by his father for dynastic purposes, who put him under guardianship of Robert the Wise.
 Andrew was betrothed in 1334 to his cousin Joanna, granddaughter and heiress apparent of King Robert of Naples; Andrew's father was a fraternal nephew of King Robert.
 At the age of 15 he married Joanna I of Naples.
 After the death of Robert (1343), the King of Naples, Andrew became a victim of power clashes in the court of Naples.

 Robert's claim to the throne was rather tenuous and did not follow primogeniture.
 Andrew's grandfather, Charles Martel of Anjou, had died young; therefore, the throne should have passed to Andrew's father.
 However, due to fears of impending invasion from Sicily, it was felt that a seven-year-old heir was too risky and would not be able to hold off invasions.
 The throne was offered to the next son of Charles II of Naples, Louis, but he refused on religious grounds, and it thus passed to Robert.
-To recompensate Andrew's father, Charles II decided to assign him the claim to Hungary.
+To recompense Andrew's father, Charles II decided to assign him the claim to Hungary.